 This series of interviews aims to shine a spotlight on notable women in the industry and the diverse career opportunities in the sector.

-Jutta Abulawi – Professor for Systems Engineering and CAD at the Hamburg University of Applied Sciences has encountered and overcome prejudice throughout her career.
-She says her passion, resilience, confidence and empathy have been key to her success.
+For AIX’s Women in Aviation series, we sat down with Jutta Abulaw, Professor for Systems Engineering and CAD at the Hamburg University of Applied Sciences.
+We spoke about she has encountered and overcome prejudice throughout her career.
+And she says that her passion, resilience, confidence and empathy have been key to her success.

 Here she tells us how she’s done it.

 Jutta, How long have you worked in the aviation industry?